 The 36-semester hour program allows you to earn your Master of Arts in Educational Studies, but if you already possess a master's degree, you can obtain licensure only.

-This cohort-based program is a two-year (24 months) experience and provides you with an engaging curriculum as well as mentorship with university faculty and practicing prinicpals in your school district.
+This cohort-based program is a two-year (24 months) experience and provides you with an engaging curriculum as well as mentorship with university faculty and practicing principal in your school district.
 The program begins summer semester and concludes the second spring semester of enrollment.
 During the program you will take two courses per term.
 However, if you need to complete coursework on a different schedule, accommodations can be made.

 Interested in earning a principal licensure in a shorter period?
 We also offer an Accelerated Licensure Program for Principals options.